Stuart Barnes

 Stuart Barnes (born 22 November 1962 in Grays, Essex) is a former English rugby union footballer, and now rugby commentator for Sky Sports.
 Barnes played fly-half for Newport RFC, Bristol, Bath; and represented England at international level.

 Biography

 Born in Essex, he played schoolboy international rugby for Wales national under-18 rugby union team.

-He moved from the U15s to the U19s after one season, and he did not miss a schools international for four years between 1976 & 1980.
+He moved from the U15s to the U19s after one season, and he did not miss a schools international for four years between 1976 and 1980.
 He captained the team on several occasions.

 Barnes studied at St Edmund Hall, Oxford, matriculating in 1981.
 He won three rugby Blues.
 He played for Oxford against Cambridge University's Rob Andrew in the Varsity match.
 He graduated from Oxford with a third-class honours degree in history.

 Club career

 While at university, Barnes played club rugby for Newport RFC.

 Barnes later played for Bristol Bears, including in the 1984 RFU final against Bath Rugby.
 After being on the losing side for Bristol in that final, he joined Bath.

 He arrived at Bath aged 22: "disaffected with England and, with my volatile character, I could easily have drifted out of the game altogether.
 At the time the big joke was that I'd had more clubs than Jack Nicklaus – Newport, Bristol and Bath by 22 and people doubted my character, they thought of me as being very fickle and at Bath I found what I wanted – a rugby home.".

 He was nicknamed The Bath Barrel.